bitsongofficial/go-bitsong/x/marketplace/spec/01_state.md

   string bidder = 1;
   uint64 auction_id = 2;
   uint64 amount = 3;
+  uint64 index = 4;
 }
 ```

+Note: `index` is the bidder index on the auction - this value is considered on `LimitedEditionPrints` auction to determine the winner.

 - Bid: `0x05 | format(auction_id) | bidder -> Bid`
 - Bid by bidder: `0x06 | bidder | format(auction_id) -> Bid`